 We therefore propose the following changes:

-high throughput (HT) beamformee: An HT station (STA) that receives an HT physical layer protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports an HT transmit beamforming mechanism as beamformee, as described in 9.29.2 (HT tTransmit beamforming with implicit feedback) or 9.29.3 (Explicit feedback beamforming).
+high throughput (HT) beamformee: An HT station (STA) that receives an HT physical layer protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the HT beamforming feedback mechanism as described in 9.29.2 (HT tTransmit beamforming with implicit feedback) or 9.29.3 (Explicit feedback beamforming).

-very high throughput (VHT) beamformee: A VHT station (STA) that receives a VHT physical layer protocol data unit (PPDU) that was transmitted using a beamforming steering matrix
+very high throughput (VHT) beamformee: A VHT station (STA) that receives a VHT physical layer protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the VHT beamforming feedback mechanism for SU STAs, as described in 9.31.5 (VHT Sounding protocol).

-multi-user (MU) beamformee: A non access point (non-AP) station (STA) that receives a physical layer protocol data unit (PPDU) that was transmitted using a multi-user beamforming steering matrix .
+multi-user (MU) beamformee: A non-access point (non-AP) station (STA) that receives a physical layer protocol data unit (PPDU) that was transmitted using a multi-user beamforming steering matrix and that supports the VHT beamforming feedback mechanism for MU capable STAs, as described in 9.31.5 (VHT Sounding protocol).